-The PA dimension models predicate argument structure as a DAG called PA DAG, whose edges are labeled by thematic roles (Panenová 1974).
+The PA dimension models predicate argument structure as a dag called PA dag, whose edges are labeled by thematic roles (Panenová 1974).
 We use a pragmatic, coarse-grained notion of thematic roles, whose only purpose is to distinguish multiple arguments of a node, and we do not make any claims towards their linguistic adequacy, which is problematic (Dowty 1989).
-In PA DAGs, all nodes not serving a semantic purpose are "deleted", i.e., collected by the root node with an edge labeled del.
+We require that each dependent in the PA dag can only fill precisely one thematic role of its head.
+All nodes not serving a semantic purpose are "deleted", i.e., collected by the root node with an edge labeled del.
 For example, we delete the prepositions of prepositional objects, since we consider them only as argument markers, and not as semantic predicates as e.g. Wechsler (1995).
-This is reflected in the PA DAG of the sentence below in Figure 10.2, where the preposition to is deleted:
+This is reflected in the PA dag of the sentence below in Figure 10.2, where the preposition to is deleted:

-In the PA DAG, Peter is the agent (edge label ag) of gives, book the patient (pat) and Mary the addressee (addr). a is the determiner (det) of book.
+In the PA dag, Peter is the agent (edge label ag) of gives, book the patient (pat) and Mary the addressee (addr). a is the determiner (det) of book.

-Figure 10.2.: PA DAG of the sentence Peter gives a book to Mary.
+Figure 10.2.: PA dag of the sentence Peter gives a book to Mary.

-From another perspective, PA DAGs can be regarded as multisets of predicates and their arguments.
-For example, the PA DAG of Figure 10.2 can be regarded as the following multiset:
+From another perspective, PA dags can be regarded as multisets of predicates and their arguments.
+For example, the PA dag of Figure 10.2 can be regarded as the following multiset: